In This Article

 Step 3: Land Your First Client

 The hardest part of starting an AI agency is not building the automations.
 It is landing the first few clients.
 Once you have a result to point to, the flywheel spins on its own.
-Getting there is the grind, and it is exactly the grind Ciela's team is built to carry.
+Send outreach across your chosen channels, attach a live demo to warm replies, and take the calls that come out of it.
+Keep the call focused on qualifying, not pitching: what is their biggest operational bottleneck, and what would solving it be worth to them.

 Step 5: Price as a Retainer and Keep Clients